gemrb/gemrb.github.io/Dev-docs.md

 CPU use: change [the settings](Manpage.md) `Logging=0`, `AudioDriver=None`,
 `GCDebug=1536`.
 If OpenGL(ES) is available, building with that enabled will of course help avoid software rendering.

+### Investigating performance bottlenecks

+Besides the usual tools GemRB supports using [tracy](https://github.com/wolfpld/tracy) for low cost (appropriate for slow devices) profiling.
+A few annotations have been added to critical or interesting sections already, but refer to the upstream docs for details.

 ## Cocoa Application Wrapper